dotCMS/com.dotcms.ai/README-CURL.md

 - language - (int) the language for the matching content (defaults to default lang)
 - indexName - (string) the content embedding index you want to search in (defaults to `default`)
 - threshold - (float) how semantically close should the matching content be to your search query?
 The lower the threshold, the closer semantically the content matches (zero being there are zero semantic differences).  `.2` or `.25` should suffice.
 - operator -  (string) the database vector operator to use.
-Should not really be changed.
+Should not really be changed, as cosine generally returns the best results.
+For a good write up on the diffences between vector similarity operators, see: https://www.pinecone.io/learn/vector-similarity

 ```bash